Monday, June 15, 2026

 Moodley offers advice for getting the most from biostimulants:

-• Know your soil and crop needs – “A holistic view of soil chemistry, nutrition, biology, and physics is essential to identify what is limiting your crop’s growth,” she says.
+• Know your soil and crop needs – “A holistic view of soil chemistry, biology, and physics is essential to identify what is limiting your crop’s growth,” she says.

 • Timing is critical – Moodley emphasises that timing remains critical, particularly in drought-prone regions.
 Under these conditions, biostimulants must be applied at the appropriate stage of crop development to perform effectively, even when water availability is limited.